unchain-tech/UNCHAIN-projects/docs/Avalanche/AVAX-AMM/en/section-0/lesson-1_introduction.md

 [Reference Article](https://academy.binance.com/en/articles/the-complete-beginners-guide-to-decentralized-finance-defi)

-🦏 DEX (Decentralized Exchange)
+🦏 DEX（Decentralized Exchange）

 A DEX is an exchange that allows anyone to swap cryptocurrency tokens on the blockchain, such as an AVAX-USDC pair.
 It is a type of DeFi.

-Centralized exchanges (CEX) like Binance use order books to match buyers and sellers on an online trading platform, similar to online brokerage accounts, which are popular among investors.
+Centralized exchanges（CEX）like Binance use order books to match buyers and sellers on an online trading platform, similar to online brokerage accounts, which are popular among investors.

-Decentralized exchanges (DEX) like PancakeSwap and Uniswap are self-contained financial protocols powered by smart contracts that allow crypto traders to convert their assets.
+Decentralized exchanges（DEX）like PancakeSwap and Uniswap are self-contained financial protocols powered byスマートコントラクトthat allow crypto traders to convert their assets.

 Since DEXs reduce the need for maintenance, their transaction fees are generally cheaper than centralized exchanges.

-🐅 AMM (Automated Market Maker)
+🐅 AMM（Automated Market Maker）

 An AMM is an automated trading system based on mathematical formulas, and is used by many DEXs.